square/bazel_maven_repository/README.md

 Dependency versions are resolved in the single artifact list.
 Only one version is permitted within a repository.

+## Inter-artifact dependencies

+This rule will, in the generated repository, infer inter-artifact dependencies from pom.xml files of those artifacts (pulling in only `compile` and `runtime` dependencies, and avoiding any `systemPath` dependencies).
+This avoids the bazel user having to over-specify the full set of dependency jars.

+All artifacts, even transitively depended-on ones, need to be specified with pinned versions in the `artifacts` property, and any artifacts discovered in the inferred dependency search, which are not present in the main rule's artifact list will be flagged and the build will fail with an error listing them.

+> Note: This currently doesn't support inherited or implicit version numbers, which is a forthcoming
+> feature.

 ## Coordinate Translation

 Translation from maven group/artifact coordinates to bazel package/target coordinates is naive but